1940 Summer Olympics

 The 1940 Summer Olympics, officially known as the Games of the XII Olympiad, was a planned international multi-sport event scheduled to have been held from 21 September to 6 October 1940, in Tokyo City, Japan, and later rescheduled for 20 July to 4 August 1940, in Helsinki, Finland following the outbreak of the Second Sino-Japanese War in 1937.
 They were ultimately cancelled because of World War II alongside the 1940 Winter Olympics in Sapporo, Japan, and were the third games to be cancelled due to war.

 Helsinki would eventually host the 1952 Summer Olympics.
 Tokyo would also later host the 1964 and 2020 Summer Olympics, the latter being postponed to 2021 due to the COVID-19 pandemic.

 1940 Tokyo Olympics (canceled)

 The campaign to choose a city for 1940 began in 1932, with Barcelona, Rome, Helsinki, and Tokyo participating.
 Tokyo city officials suggested a campaign as a means of international diplomacy following Japan's alienation from the League of Nations due to the Mukden Incident, in which Japan occupied Manchuria and created the puppet state of Manchukuo.
+Additionally, Tokyo city officials hoped the 1940 Olympiad would be awarded to Tokyo so that they would line up with planned festivities for the 2,600th anniversary of the enthronement of Emperor Jimmu.

 While both Tokyo officials and International Olympic Committee (IOC) representatives were behind the campaign, the national government, which was ever more interested in military matters, did not have any strong supporters for such a diplomatic gesture.
 In 1936, Tokyo was chosen in a surprise move, making it the first non-Western city to win an Olympic bid.

+Japan's Olympic bid campaign was controversial.
+Some European IOC representatives argued that hosting the Olympiad in Japan would make travel too difficult for European competitors.
+Other representatives were concerned about Japan's military campaigns in Asia.
+In 1935, Japanese IOC delegates Sugimura Yotaro and Soejima Michimasa met with Benito Mussolini to urge him to withdraw Rome's 1940 Olympic bid.
+This move was highly criticized within the IOC, including by President Henri de Baillet-Latour.
+Prior to the July 1936 Berlin IOC session, Tokyo city officials invited Baillet-Latour to Tokyo in an attempt to persuade the President that Tokyo would uphold the ideals of Olympism.